 - Curriculum vitae

 - Medical school transcript

-- Three original letters of recommendation, one of which must be from your current or most recent training director
+- Three letters of recommendation, one of which must be from your current or most recent training director

 - Personal statement describing your training goals and future career plans